 How does the lottery choose winners?

 - The lottery system is a randomized computer drawing system to select applications.

-- If you are selected, you will be charged a $2.75 reservation fee and awarded a parking pass.
+- New in 2018, lottery winners will be charged a $20 reservation fee that will help cover the cost of awarding the passes, viewing supplies and nightly personnel to manage the viewing opportunity at Sugarlands Visitor Center and Elkmont, then will be awarded a parking pass.
 The parking pass permits parking at Sugarlands Visitor Center and allows guests to ride the shuttle to the Elkmont viewing area.
-There is a $1 fee per person to ride the shuttle.
+There is a $2 fee per person to ride the shuttle.
 It is cash only, so please bring exact change.